Massapequa Takes Action Coalition > Resources > Underage Drinking: Alcohol and Teens Don't Mix > Alcohol and Health

 Cancer

-There is a strong scientific consensus of an association between alcohol drinking and several types of cancer.
-The research evidence indicates that the more alcohol a person drinks—particularly the more alcohol a person drinks regularly over time—the higher his or her risk of developing an alcohol-associated cancer.
+Research has shown a connection between alcohol consumption and the risk of several types of cancer.
+The more alcohol a person drinks, particularly over an extended period, the higher the risk of developing alcohol-related cancers.
 To learn more about the clear patterns that have emerged between alcohol consumption and the development of cancer, click here.

 The Developing Teen Brain >>